nrolle/-JustDoIt-Nike-Tweets/README.md

 # (Project Overview: Text Analysis)(https://nrolle.github.io/-JustDoIt-Nike-Tweets/)

-- How to Wrangle and Visualize Text
+- Wrangling and Visualizing Text using the Tokenization method
-- Perform Sentiment Analysis
+- Discovering the emotional valence of the text using Sentiment Analysis
 - Run and Interpret Topic Models